 This third criteria ought to influence every single one of our buying decisions, but unfortunately most people ignore it.
 I know many individuals who don’t even bother checking other stores for better prices prior to making their decisions.
 They buy from the same store they’ve always bought from even if another store has the same shoe discounted.

 Most transactions are now taking place online and the same rules still apply.
 But there has been a market disruption caused by brands like Nike and Adidas.
 They have their own online stores and as a result, they’ve acquired a considerable share of the market by making their products available in their own eshop.
 They are basically competing against the people they sell their products to.
 It’s interesting how certain GR ( general release) sneakers sell out on the Nike SNKRS-app but are still available on footlocker and other stores.
-For those who don’t know, Footlocker stock drop by 28% last month, check the article below for more information.
+For those who don’t know, Footlocker stock drop by 28% last month.

 I know I went a little off topic but I’ll ask you the question again: where do you buy your sneakers?
 And what motivates you to prefer one store over another?
 This is a very important question not only for the consumer but for the retailers as well.
 If they can understand the triggers behind your spending habits, they can solve a lot of problems.
 In my opinion, the biggest thing many of these companies lack is the customer engagement.
 No one really shops at the mall anymore so most customers are are online.
 How do you engage these people?
 How do you keep them coming to your website every day?
 Why do people go to Nike and Adidas website constantly?
 The answer is very simple but complex at the same time- it’s RELEVANT CONTENT, finding a way to identify with the consumer to drive him/her to their platforms every day. and today’s world, that is what influences the consumer’s choice.